 (g) additional services — as agreed by the parties from time to time

-The Agreement is updated by an exchange of emails.
-Add more services as your accountant suggests.
-You can add a scope of work, plans, diagrams and specifications.
+The Service Trust Agreement is updated by an exchange of emails.
+This is throughout the life of the Service Trust.
+Add more services as your accountant suggests over the years.
+You can also later add a scope of work, plans, diagrams and specifications.

 The Service Trust Agreement is silent on what it charges the firm.
 Therefore, it is never out of date.
 Your accountant advises you on what the appropriate charges are during the financial year.